aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 In this task, you log on to the Azure VM, which deployment you initiated in Exercise 1.
 This Azure VM hosts Visual Studio 2019 and SQL Server Management Studio 2019.

 >**Note**: Before you proceed with this task, ensure that the deployment you initiated in the first exercise has completed successfully.
-You can validate this by navigating to the blade of the Azure resource group "Az500Lab10" (or other name you chose) and selecting **Deployments** from the Settings pane.
+You can validate this by navigating to the blade of the Azure resource group **AZ500LAB10-<inject key="DeploymentID" enableCopy="false"/>**.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **virtual machines** and press the **Enter** key.